higherkindness/mu-scala/docs/src/main/tut/generate-sources-from-idl/index.md

   * `List(BigDecimalProtobufMarshallers, JavaTimeDateProtobufMarshallers)` if `srcGenSerializationType` is `Protobuf`.
 * **`idlGenCompressionType`**: Specifies the compression type that will be used by the IDL generated services.
 Set to `higherkindness.mu.rpc.idlgen.Model.GzipGen` for compressed communications with Gzip. `higherkindness.mu.rpc.idlgen.Model.NoCompressionGen` by default.
 * **`idlGenIdiomaticEndpoints`**: Flag indicating if idiomatic gRPC endpoints should be used.
 If `true`, the service operations will be prefixed by the namespace and the methods will be capitalized. `false` by default.
+* **`srcGenStreamingImplementation`**: Specifies whether generated Scala code will use FS2 `Stream[F, A]` or Monix `Observable[A]` as its streaming implementation.
+FS2 is the default.
+This setting is only relevant if you have any RPC endpoint definitions that involve streaming.
 The `JodaDateTimeAvroMarshallers` and `JodaDateTimeProtobufMarshallers` are also available, but they need the dependency `mu-rpc-marshallers-jodatime`.
 You can also specify custom imports with the following:
   * `idlGenMarshallerImports := List(higherkindness.mu.rpc.idlgen.Model.CustomMarshallersImport("com.sample.marshallers._"))`